dapphub/dapptools/src/hevm/README.md

                            point
-  --solver TEXT            Used SMT solver: z3 (default) or cvc4 --smtdebug               Print smt queries sent to the solver --assertions [WORD256]   Comma seperated list of solc panic codes to check for
+  --solver TEXT            Used SMT solver: z3 (default) or cvc4 --smtdebug               Print smt queries sent to the solver --assertions [WORD256]   Comma separated list of solc panic codes to check for
                            (default: everything except arithmetic overflow) --ask-smt-iterations INTEGER
                            Number of times we may revisit a particular branching